musictena/Narrabundah-College/Robotics Session 2 2023/T2/README.md

 int a[2][3] = {1,2,3,4,5,6};

 ```
+## Vectors
+- it is a type of array that
 ## Struct
 - A collection of different data types similar to a dict
 - Instead of using a number like array[1], it uses the dot notation